Keto Mashed Cauliflower with Cream Cheese

-This is the best mashed potato sub I have tried.
-No one will complain when my Keto Mashed Cauliflower with Cream Cheese and Asiago takes that starchy side’s place.
+This Keto Mashed Cauliflower with Cream Cheese and Asiago is the best mashed potato sub ever.
 Mashed Cauliflower is excellent to serve for weeknight dinners, holiday gatherings, and any other occasion that comes up.
+With roasted garlic to cover the cauliflower taste and plenty of cream cheese to make it creamy, this recipe won’t disappoint.

 How to Make Keto Mashed Cauliflower